jpskenn/qmk_firmware/keyboards/nora/v1/style_full/keymaps/via/readme.md

-# Keymap for "Nora, Fearless Wings" with VIA support
+# Keymap for "Nora, Full layout" with VIA support

 For `Full layout`, VIA supported basic keymap with external EEPROM.